apcorg/first-aid-jk/README.md

-# Foundation libsass template

-This is a template to start your own project that uses Grunt and libsass!

 ## Requirements

-You'll need to have the following items installed before continuing.
+You'll need to have the following items installed before starting.

   * [Node.js](http://nodejs.org): Use the installer provided on the NodeJS website.
   * [Grunt](http://gruntjs.com/): Run `[sudo] npm install -g grunt-cli`